Publication Date: August 25, 2017

 Beyond Side Effects

-The Drugwatch editorial team connects with patients or their loved ones through social media or email.
-Oftentimes, a patient or a patient’s family member will reach out to Drugwatch directly.
+The Drugwatch editorial team connects with people or their loved ones through social media or email.
+Oftentimes, a they will reach out to Drugwatch directly.
 A Drugwatch writer can be the one to initiate a conversation if he or she is interested in sharing a person’s story on the website.

-Drugwatch also features calls to action on its “Thank You” page and its “Beyond Side Effects” page, which allow a visitor to the site to share a story with the Drugwatch editorial team.
+Drugwatch also features calls to action on its “Thank You” page and its “Beyond Side Effects” page, which allow visitors to share a story with the Drugwatch editorial team.
 Anything shared with Drugwatch is private.

-Drugwatch does not publish submitted stories without first obtaining permission from the source via email.
+Drugwatch does not publish submitted stories without permission from the source.
 A member of the Drugwatch editorial team will contact someone who has submitted a story and ask for more information as well as consent to publish the story.
 That person will be given the option of remaining anonymous as a measure to protect that person’s privacy.

-If a patient consents to have their story published on Drugwatch, the writer will interview the patient and may ask for medical records or other information to verify the patient’s diagnosis and story.
+If someone consents to have their story published on Drugwatch, the writer will interview them and may ask for medical records or other information to verify their diagnosis and story.
 This information is only for verification purposes and remains private.

 Before publishing the content, Drugwatch allows the source to review the content and offer corrections.
 Drugwatch must get approval from the source before publicly releasing a story on the site.